SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/validate-web-part-property-values.md

     import { escape } from '@microsoft/sp-lodash-subset';
     ```

-1. In the `ListInfoWebPart` class, add the `validateListName` method with the following code:
+1. In the `ListInfoWebPart` class, add the `validateListName()` method with the following code:

     ```typescript
     export default class ListInfoWebPart extends BaseClientSideWebPart<IListInfoWebPartProps> {
       // ...

       private async validateListName(value: string): Promise<string> {
         if (value === null || value.length === 0) {
           return "Provide the list name";
         }

         try {
           let response = await this.context.spHttpClient.get(
             this.context.pageContext.web.absoluteUrl +
               `/_api/web/lists/getByTitle('${escape(value)}')?$select=Id`,
             SPHttpClient.configurations.v1
           );

           if (response.ok) {
             return "";
           } else if (response.status === 404) {
             return `List '${escape(value)}' doesn't exist in the current site`;
           } else {
             return `Error: ${response.statusText}.
 Please try again`;
           }
         } catch (error) {
           return error.message;
         }
       }

+      // ...
+    }
     ```

-    First, the `validateListName` method checks if a list name has been provided.
+    First, the `validateListName()` method checks if a list name has been provided.
 If not, it resolves the promise with a relevant validation error.
-If the user has provided a list name, the `validateListName` method uses the `SPHttpClient` to call the SharePoint REST API and check if the list with the specified name exists.
+If the user has provided a list name, the `validateListName()` method uses the `SPHttpClient` to call the SharePoint REST API and check if the list with the specified name exists.

-    If the list with the specified name exists on the current site, the response returns a 200 OK status code, and the `validateListName` method resolves the promise with an empty string, confirming that the provided value represents a valid list.
+    If the list with the specified name exists on the current site, the response returns a 200 OK status code, and the `validateListName()` method resolves the promise with an empty string, confirming that the provided value represents a valid list.

     If the list with the specified name doesn't exist, the response returns a different code.
-Typically, it is a 404 Not Found response, but if the request failed in some other way, a different status code can be returned.
-In both cases, the `validateListName` method displays a relevant error message to the user.
+Typically, it's a 404 Not Found response, but if the request failed in some other way, a different status code can be returned.
+In both cases, the `validateListName()` method displays a relevant error message to the user.

     With the list name validation method defined, the next step is to configure it as the validation handler for the `listName` web part property.